-Code Section 12-36-920 imposes a sales tax upon accommodations and "additional guest charges" and reads, in part:
+Code Section 12-36-920, as amended by Act No. 172 and Act No. 259 (Section 3) of 2014, imposes a sales tax upon accommodations and "additional guest charges" and reads, in part:

 - (A) A sales tax equal to seven percent is imposed on the gross proceeds derived from the rental or charges for any rooms, campground spaces, lodgings, or sleeping accommodations furnished to transients by any hotel, inn, tourist court, tourist camp, motel, campground, residence, or any place in which rooms, lodgings, or sleeping accommodations are furnished to transients for a consideration.
-This tax does not apply where the facilities consist of less than six sleeping rooms, contained in a single building, which is used as the individual's place of abode.
-The gross proceeds derived from the lease or rental of sleeping accommodations supplied to the same person for a period of ninety continuous days are not considered proceeds from transients.
-The tax imposed by this subsection (A) does not apply to additional guest charges as defined in subsection (B). - (B) A sales tax of five percent is imposed on additional guest charges at any place where rooms, lodgings, or accommodations are furnished to transients for a consideration, unless otherwise taxed under this chapter.
-The term 'additional guest charges' includes, but is not limited to:
+This tax does not apply: - (1) where the facilities consist of less than six sleeping rooms, contained on the same premises, which is used as the individual's place of abode; or